Yonom/BotCake/README.md

 So what if:
 - we loaded EventListeners and Commands for you and
-- removed the .Of(bot) requirement so you don't need to pass BotBitsClient?
+- removed the .Of(bot) requirement so you don't need to pass BotBitsClient to HelloWorld?

 Your HelloWorld class would look like this:
 ```csharp